aehrc/smart-forms/Conformance.md

 - [ ] $populate-html
 - [ ] $populate-link

-Smart Forms only supports **Full population** at the moment, and SMART App Launch is a requirement.
+Smart Forms only supports **full population** at the moment, and SMART App Launch is a requirement.
 Only patient, practitioner and encounter launch contexts are supported.

 **Population mechanisms**
 - [ ] Observation-based